afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ## Brief description of most relevant modules

 For detailed description, see the doxigen's documentation at *SimWheel.h*.

-### RotaryEncoderInput

-Each detent of a rotary encoder generates two input events in quick succession: a button press and then, release.
-This requires a dedicated thread for every rotary encoder, but they are dormant most of the time.
-Decoding is implemented by hardware interrupts.

 ### DigitalPolledInput and descendant classes